Final Fantasy Record Keeper: Development

-The game was announced to shutdown the global versions on September 29, 2022.
+The game was shut down for the global versions on September 29, 2022 but Japanese service has continued.

 Reception

 Final Fantasy Record Keeper received positive reviews overall.
-IGN praised the game's use of nostalgia for previous Final Fantasy games and fun combat and customization.
-However, they criticized its lack of character interaction and shallow story, making it hard for the game to hold players' interest.
+IGN praised the game's use of nostalgia for previous Final Fantasy games and fun combat and customization, but they criticized its lack of character interaction and shallow story, making it hard for the game to hold players' interest.
 Kotaku voiced a similar sentiment, calling the game a "fun time waster" but noting the presence of the "much loathed stamina scheme" used to entice players to pay for more play time.
 VentureBeat said that the crafting and combining of items and weapons was "actually fun" and felt like a real Final Fantasy game, but condemned the gameplay as being boring because it is primarily a "hands-off" experience.

 Within ten days of release, the game was downloaded over one million times.
 After a month, the game recorded three million downloads and one billion yen.
 The game reached five million downloads in six months in Japan and was in the top five highest-grossing games in the Apple App Store.